Category: Flatbread Blog and News

 • Lavash Flatbread Armenian Cuisine

 Armenian cuisine is famous for its traditional flat, thin and soft bread called Lavash.
+Experience this authentic, traditional bread today with our fresh-baked ARA-Z Lavash, crafted in California using time-honored methods.
 You can dry and keep it for quite a long time.
 One can’t imagine a festive table without lavash!

 Lavash not only occupies the highest place in Armenian cuisine but also symbolizes life and wisdom.
 In ancient times, Armenians used lavash during battles.
 It lasted long and saved the soldiers from starvation.
 Mothers cooked lavash dried it and soldiers took it with them.